MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 *Note: If you change that screen name from MC to anything else in that service file you will need to change it here as well, or it won't work.*

+One last thing I will mention about backups.
+Make sure you save them somewhere (cloud, external hdd, flashdrive, whatever) other than you system.
+Yes, still have backups on the system itself.
+But in case that system completely dies, you'll want offshore backups.
+Trust me.
+It has saved a server world of mine a time or two.
+Like I said earlier, GitHub has been super helpful in that area, as I use it for monthly backups and other major backups as necessary (like after a large creative world build).

+Good luck and let me know if you have any questions or comments!
+I'll update this again when I get the automated deployment script created.

 ## Additional Notes

 ### Server Updating